kingharrison/rules.rockdafloor/README.md

 * Teen: Age 13-18
 * Adult: Age 18+

 A dancer who is 18 on May 1st may choose to compete in either Teen or Adult for the season.
 Dancers may always compete up in age, but never down.
-Gender splits may occur at the Battle Host's discretion if there are at least 4 dancers to support each split.

 The one exception to the May 1st rule is the entry floor: a dancer must be at least 5 years old on the day of the event to compete.
 A dancer who is 4 on May 1st may begin competing in Lil Breakers once they turn 5 during the season.

+#### How Divisions Split

+Divisions are built in three tiers, applied in this order:

+1. Skill Level - Always, no exceptions.
+Every event separates dancers by Level first, regardless of age or headcount.
+Levels are never combined.
+2. Age - Within a Level, dancers split into age Divisions.
+Any age group with fewer than 3 athletes merges with an adjacent age group instead of killing the split: the underfilled group merges into the group above it, and if the underfilled group is the oldest present, the group below merges into it.
+A combined division always carries the older group's label, so the younger dancers are competing up—which is always allowed—and nobody ever competes down.
+If merging leaves only one group, the Level simply runs with all ages combined.
+3. Gender - Checked last, on whatever groups exist after the age step, using the same rule: split only if every resulting group has at least 3 athletes.
+When a gender split happens, the Battle Host chooses which gender goes first, and that order holds for the entire event—prelims, every bracket stage, and awards.

+Worked example: 21 dancers register—7 Beginner, 7 Intermediate, 7 Advanced.
+Level always splits, so the event starts at 3 divisions.
+Within Beginner, 4 dancers are Youth and 3 are Teen: both groups clear the 3-athlete minimum, so Beginner splits into Beginner Youth and Beginner Teen.
+If Beginner instead had 3 Lil Breakers, 3 Youth, and 2 Teens, the underfilled Teen group merges: Lil Breakers stand alone, and Youth and Teen combine into a single Teen division, with the Youth dancers competing up.
+Beginner Youth's 4 dancers cannot then split by gender—there is no way to give both groups at least 3—so it stays combined.

+A division that lands on exactly 3 athletes runs a Round Robin instead of a Top 8 Bracket (see [Number Of Dancers](#number-of-dancers)).
+That is by design: the 3-athlete minimum intentionally allows small divisions with their own placements rather than folding those dancers into a group that does not fit them.

 ### Number Of Dancers